PaloAltoNetworks/minemeld-ansible/README.md

 # minemeld-ansible

-Ansible playbook for minemeld development
+Ansible playbook for minemeld-core development.

+This playbook does not install MineMeld WebUI, see https://github.com/PaloAltoNetworks/minemeld-webui for instructions on how to set up a development environment for MineMeld WebUI.

 ## Requirements